• Jun 04, 2025

 Details about the scheduled days of Jagannath Puri Rath Yatra 2025

 Jagannath Puri Rath Yatra starts on June 27, 2025.
 This festival lasts 11 consecutive days, and a child plays a significant role each day.
-To learn more about the rituals on the 11 days of Jagannath Rath Yatra, go through the information below and get further updated with the mode accordingly.
+To learn more about the rituals during the 11 days of the Jagannath Rath Yatra, review the information below and stay updated on the mode accordingly.

 • Akshaya Tritiya: It is the day the construction of the chariot began.